10sr/dowwner/README.md

 ### `-c`, `--cgi`

 Run dowwner as a cgi program.
-When this option is used options `-d` and `-p` are ignored.
+When this option is used, options `-d` and `-p` are ignored.

 TODOs